jthmiller/NERRs-18s-metabarcoding/README.md

 Network plots of sites broken up by regions [here](images/network-plots/)

+ We also perfomed PERMANOVA to test for differences between groups.

 ## Longitudinal Analysis
 From the tutorial: Repeat measure experimental designs (e.g. time series) are a valid and powerful method to control for inter-individual variation.
 However, conventional dimensionality reduction methods can not account for the high-correlation of each subject to itself at a later time point.